 Baltimore County has many tourist attractions.
 The Hampton National Historic Site is listed as a nationally protected area that includes a Georgian mansion that used to house the Ridgely family and their slaves.
 There are also many parks, universities, and several big employers that keep these communities thriving.

-THE JENKINS MANSIONULTIMATE DOWNTOWN LIFESTYLECUSTOM HOME ON THE CHESAPEAKE BAYLOVINGLY MAINTAINED RUXTON HOMEONE-OF-A-KIND RANCHER ON TWO ACRESCUSTOMIZED TO ITS FULLESTELEGANT DETAILS IN STATELY BUILDINGBALTIMORE RITZ CARLTON RESIDENCES
+THE JENKINS MANSIONULTIMATE DOWNTOWN LIFESTYLECUSTOM HOME ON THE CHESAPEAKE BAYLOVINGLY MAINTAINED RUXTON HOMECUSTOMIZED TO ITS FULLESTONE-OF-A-KIND RANCHER ON TWO ACRESELEGANT DETAILS IN STATELY BUILDINGBALTIMORE RITZ CARLTON RESIDENCES